underscoreio/underscoreio/src/html/_posts/2015-04-23-deriving-the-free-monad.md

 [^oops]: This data structure can't actually be implemented.
 The right-hand element of `Add` is an `Add` in one case and an `Int` in another.
 We'll see how to actually implement this in the next section.
 [^coyoneda]: The free monad requires that we wrap it around a functor.
 There is another trick, called the Coyoneda, that allows us to turn any type into a functor.
 This allows us to wrap any type with the free monad (by first constructing a Coyoneda functor for it).
 In this discussion we're not going to cover the Coyoneda so for our purposes the free monad can only be wrapped around a functor.
 [^a-la-carte]: This extension is described in [Data Types a la Carte](http://www.cs.ru.nl/~W.Swierstra/Publications/DataTypesALaCarte.pdf) and eventually will be described in [Essential Interpreters](http://underscore.io/training/courses/advanced-scala-scalaz/).
 [^go-sub]: If you look at the [Scalaz implementation](https://github.com/scalaz/scalaz/blob/series/7.2.x/core/src/main/scala/scalaz/Free.scala) of free monads you see a case very much like this called `GoSub`.
-This actually represents `flatMap` (read the types) but it isn't strictly necessary if we're not also implementing trampolining at Scalaz's implementation does.
+This actually represents `flatMap` (read the types) but it isn't strictly necessary if we're not also implementing trampolining as Scalaz's implementation does.